 The KMT2A exon numbering used in this P496-A1 KMT2A product description is the exon numbering from the MANE project (release version 1.0) based on the MANE Select transcript NM_001197104.2, which can be found in Tables 1 and 2.
-The TP53 exon numbering is derived from the LRG_321 sequence; the exon numbering derived from MANE project for this gene can be found in between brackets in Table 2.
+The TP53 exon numbering is derived from the MANE project based on NM_000546.6.
 As changes to the databases can occur after release of this product description, the NM sequence and exon numbering may not be up-to-date.
 Please note that exon numbering for the same gene might be different from literature and in other MRC Holland product descriptions, where other resources used for exon numbering are indicated.